animatedlew/lisp/readme.md

    - single quoted strings
    - double quoted strings

-####What does it do?
+###What does it do?
 At the moment, it simply tokenizes your input and generates an AST.
-In a future version, I will be adding basic functions such as: +, -, /, *, %, min, max, head, tail.
-In addition, I will be adding variables.
+In a future version, I will be adding basic functions such as: +, -, /, *, %, min, max, head, and tail.

+###TODO
+ * functions
+ * variables
+ * contexts